 We are a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing products targeting inflammation, coagulopathies and disorders of the central nervous system.
-Our most clinically advanced product candidates are derived from our proprietary PharmacoSurgeryTM platform designed to improve clinical outcomes of patients undergoing arthroscopic, ophthalmological, urological and other surgical and medical procedures.
+Our most clinically advanced product candidates are derived from our proprietary PharmacoSurgery platform designed to improve clinical outcomes of patients undergoing arthroscopic, ophthalmological, urological and other surgical and medical procedures.
 Our PharmacoSurgery platform is based on low-dose combinations of therapeutic agents delivered directly to the surgical site throughout the duration of the procedure to preemptively inhibit inflammation and other problems caused by surgical trauma and to provide clinical benefits both during and after surgery.
 We currently have four ongoing clinical development programs.
 In addition, we have a deep and diverse pipeline of preclinical programs as well as a platform capable of unlocking new drug targets.
 For each of our product candidates and programs, we have retained all manufacturing, marketing and distribution rights.

 OMS103HP, one of our co-lead PharmacoSurgery product candidates, is being evaluated in a Phase 3 clinical program for its safety and ability to improve postoperative joint function and reduce pain following arthroscopic partial meniscectomy surgery.
-This clinical program is expected to consist of two trials conducted in North America and Europe.
-We expect data from the North American trial in the first half of 2012.
+This clinical program is planned to consist of separate trials conducted in North America and Europe.
+We expect data from the North American trial in mid-year 2012.
 We are in discussions with European regulatory authorities regarding the second Phase 3 clinical trial and, assuming sufficient resources, plan to begin that trial following completion of those discussions.
 We believe that OMS103HP will, if approved, be the first commercially available drug delivered directly to the surgical site to improve function following arthroscopic surgery.
 In the first quarter of 2011, we announced that OMS103HP failed to meet pre-specified efficacy endpoints in a Phase 3 clinical program in patients undergoing arthroscopic anterior cruciate ligament, or ACL, reconstruction surgery.
-We were unable to draw any conclusions about OMS103HP's effect in the Phase 3 ACL program due to confounding factors and we have no plans to conduct additional ACL reconstruction trials at this time.
+We were unable to draw any conclusions about OMS103HP's effect in the Phase 3 ACL program due to confounding factors, and we have no plans to conduct additional ACL reconstruction trials at this time.

 OMS302, our other co-lead PharmacoSurgery product candidate, is being evaluated in a Phase 3 clinical program for its safety and ability to maintain intraoperative pupil dilation (mydriasis) and reduce postoperative pain in patients undergoing intra-ocular lens replacement surgery.
-This clinical program is expected to consist of two trials that will enroll both cataract surgery and refractive lens exchange patients.
-The first trial will be conducted in North America and data are expected in the first half of 2012.
-We plan to initiate the second trial following discussions with regulators to ensure that data collected meet European expectations for marketing approval.
+This clinical program is planned to consist of two trials that will enroll both cataract surgery and refractive lens exchange patients.
+We expect data from the initial Phase 3 trial in the first quarter of 2012.
+We plan to initiate the second trial following discussions with European regulatory authorities to ensure that data collected meet European expectations for marketing approval.